- "Rudyard Funn runs a funeral home in the village of Piffling Vale. It used to be the only one. It isn't anymore."—Madeleine's Opening Narration

 - Black Comedy: By the boatload.
 It's a sitcom about warring funeral homes, so unsurprisingly, there are jokes about death, corpses, funerals, violence, and murder everywhere.

 - Brick Joke:

-- In "Tempting Fête," Georgie suggests the group run off to Italy.
+- In "Tempting Fête," Georgie suggests the group run off to San Marino.
 Towards the end of "Georgina and the Waves," she brings that idea up again.

-- Burial at Sea: In Season 1 Episode 6, a drunken lighthouse keeper challenges Eric and Rudyard to come up with the best funeral for one of his dead seagulls.
+- In Season 1 Episode 6, a drunken lighthouse keeper challenges Eric and Rudyard to come up with the best funeral for one of his dead seagulls.
 Eric chooses this option.

 - In the first episode, Rudyard sends Georgie to buy a kettle.
 The next episode, he comments that they're still paying installments on it.